meddle0x53/trof_partial/PITCHME.md

 ### In the past...
 * But why? |
 * This was 2004-2005?
 What was the state of the programming world then? |
-* Actually even before that, in the 90s, the trends were simple and quite different |
+* Actually even before that time, in the 90s, the trends were simple and quite different |

 #HSLIDE
 ### In the past...